Me, Myself & Irene: Critical response

 Review website Rotten Tomatoes gave Me, Myself & Irene a score of 47%, based on 102 reviews, and an average rating of 5.4/10, with the consensus that "While Jim Carrey's comedic skills earn some laughs, Me, Myself & Irene sports a tired, unsatisfying plot."
 Online review aggregator Metacritic states the film has a score of 49 out of a possible 100, based on 35 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Carrey included the movie in his top five favourite movies of his own, coming in second behind The Cable Guy.
+Roger Ebert of the Chicago Sun-Times gave the film a negative review, describing it as "a labored and sour comedy" and criticizing the film for relying on repetitive gags and an unfocused plot, though he acknowledged Carrey's expressive physical performance.
+Bob Longino of the Atlanta Journal-Constitution explained that "it's too bad, then, that Me, Myself & Irene is clueless when it comes to constructing a plot with which to thread the powerful jokes."

+Kenneth Turan of the Los Angeles Times similarly criticized the film's relentless crude humor, calling it exhausting rather than entertaining, despite praising Carrey's ability to shift between personalities.

+Similarly, Peter Bradshaw of The Guardian described the film as cheerfully offensive and deliberately tasteless, highlighting its reliance on provocative humor and exaggerated comedic situations.
+Jay Boyar of The Orlando Sentinel stated that "some of it just seems tedious and repetitive, as if the Farrelly brothers couldn't decide where to take their Jekyll and Hyde idea."

+In a 2020 interview with YouTube channel "Capital Buzz", Jim Carrey named the movie among his personal Top Five favorite films he worked on, alongside The Cable Guy, Ace Ventura: Pet Detective, Eternal Sunshine of the Spotless Mind and The Truman Show.

 Controversy

 On June 9, 2000, the National Alliance on Mental Illness (NAMI) sent a letter to 20th Century Fox, arguing that the film contains an inaccurate portrayal of Dissociative Identity Disorder.
 In the letter, NAMI executive president Lauire Flynn argued that "Me, Myself & Irene perpetuates a myth that schizophrenia—a severe, biologically-based brain disorder—is a split personality", and criticized how Fox was "seeking to dismiss such concerns with claims that the film is 'only a comedy'", stating that "for millions of Americans, schizophrenia and other mental illnesses are no laughing matter".
 NAMI asked Fox to release Public Service Announcements explaining real-life schizophrenia and DID, and Jim Carrey to explain the differences between schizophrenia and DID during interviews promoting the film.